 If you're looking for a twist on the traditional wedding booze, go with mead !
 Also called "honey wine," this ancient alcoholic beverage is produced by fermenting honey and water, and it's where we get the term honeymoon.
 In Irish, "mi na meala" means the month of honey, referring to the month after the wedding when the newlyweds celebrate their marriage by drinking mead.
 Another fun way to incorporate this Irish wedding tradition is by brewing it yourself and gifting it as favors (along with a note about the history).

 Treat your guests to a pint of Guinness topped off with shamrocks for some Irish good times.
 Slàinte!

 Irish lace is a big part of bridal fashion in Ireland.
-This bride carried a little bit of the tradition with her Irish lace hanky (complete with a shamrock design).
+Carry a little bit of the tradition with an Irish lace hanky.

 For an unexpected form of reception entertainment, hire Irish step dancers to get the party going!

 Celtic Oathing Stone

 Incorporate a Celtic oathing stone (with your wedding date engraved on it like this one ) in your ceremony.
 This Celtic tradition involves holding a river stone while you say your vows so that they will be "set in stone."

 To really show your Irish pride, go green!
 Dress your bridesmaids in the grassy shade and add golden touches for a nod to the pot of gold at the end of the rainbow!

 Besides mead, another way to include the honey or "meala" tradition is by gifting small jars of honey as wedding favors.